hemantksingh/messup-learn/fundamentals/web and apis/API Styles.md

 https://www.smashingmagazine.com/2016/09/understanding-rest-and-rpc-for-http-apis/

 REST helps you model your domain as resource or entities whereas RPC based APIs are great for actions i.e. commands.
-RPC may be a better fit if you are writing your API in a functional language.
+The Smashing Magazine article above suggests RPC may be a better fit if you are writing your API in a functional language.

 The fact that a remote procedure appears to be executing locally can lead to